 1. Introduction: The Year That Defied Expectations Entering 2025, the financial consensus was dominated by fears of an inevitable recession, yet the market reality proved significantly more resilient.
 The defining narrative of the year became the successful execution of a “Soft Landing,” where major economies managed to curb inflation without triggering a deep contraction.
 This...

-The Golden Cross Pattern is one of the most trusted bullish reversal signals used by traders across stock, forex, and crypto markets to identify strong uptrends.
-Learning how to trade the golden cross involves spotting when short-term momentum overtakes the long-term average.
-This guide explains how to identify valid signals and avoid costly fakeouts.
-1....
+The Golden Cross Pattern is a popular and widely used long-term trend confirmation signal utilized by traders across stock, forex, and crypto markets to identify potential uptrends.
+Learning how to trade the golden cross involves spotting when short-term momentum rises above the long-term average.
+This guide explains how to identify these signals and manage the...

 The double top pattern is a powerful bearish reversal signal that forms when the market fails twice to break a high.
 Understanding how to trade double top patterns is critical for spotting market tops, avoiding bull traps, and finding high-probability short entries.
 This guide explains the structure, confirmation rules, and strategies to trade this pattern...